Giuzzilla/pymi-april23/README.md

 # pymi-april23

-Code for presentation @ PyMi Meetup (19th April 2023)
+Code for presentation @ PyMi Meetup (April 19th 2023)

 The topic of the presentation was to show a comparison between typical web application stacks in the Python and the Typescript ecosystems.